sagarg1032/Missing-Dates-Finder/README.md

 4. Open a pull request.

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Author
 - **[Sagar Gupta]**
-- Email: [sagargupta1032@gmail.com]
 - GitHub: [https://github.com/sagarg1032]

 ## Feedback
-If you encounter any issues or have suggestions for improvements, feel free to open an issue or contact the author.
+Feel free to raise an issue on GitHub if you encounter any bugs or have feature requests.

 ---